b95702041/bazel-python-demo/README.md

 # Bazel Python Demo

-A simple Python project demonstrating Bazel build system fundamentals.
-Perfect for learning how Bazel works with Python code, dependencies, and incremental builds.
+A simple Python project demonstrating Bazel build system fundamentals with Jenkins CI/CD integration.
+Perfect for learning how Bazel works with Python code, dependencies, incremental builds, and automated pipelines.

 ## 🎯 What This Project Demonstrates